-Christine Lucha has worked at Ecologic Institute as a Senior Fellow since 2003.
-She focuses on international, European and national energy policy, renewable energy law and public participation.
-She is also a part of the Ecologic Legal Team.
-Christine Lucha takes a particularly great interest in answering the legal, sociopolitical, technical and economic questions related to the implementation of the German energy transformation.
-With respect to methods, her focus is on transdisciplinary research, especially the integration of stakeholer involvement and participation, as well as the evaluation and legal assessment of policy instruments.
+Christine Lucha worked at Ecologic Institute as a Senior Fellow from 2003 to 2019.
+She focused on international, European and national energy policy, renewable energy law and public participation.
+She was also a part of the Ecologic Legal Team.
+Christine Lucha took a particularly great interest in answering the legal, sociopolitical, technical and economic questions related to the implementation of the German energy transformation.
+With respect to methods, her focus was on transdisciplinary research, especially the integration of stakeholder involvement and participation as well as the evaluation and legal assessment of policy instruments.
 A native speaker of German, she also works in English, French and Portuguese.

 Her projects included legal research in the context of the funding programme "Smart Energy Showcases – Digital Agenda for the Energy Transition" (SINTEG), the analysis and structuring of a comprehensive energy law with a focus on electricity disclosure and the legal regulatory procedures, both for the German Federal Ministry for Economic Affairs and Energy (BMWi), and support of the European Commission (DG Environment) in implementing the European Union's Action Plan on Environmental Compliance Assurance and Governance.